npcraig/csv-sqlite-html-converter/README.md

 ## 📊 Use Cases

-- **Data Analysis**: Convert CSV data to SQLite for SQL queries
+- **Data Analysis**: Process multiple CSV datasets and selectively combine relevant ones for SQL queries
-- **Data Migration**: Move between different data formats
+- **Data Curation**: Upload various CSV files, preview each one, and choose only the ones you need
+- **Iterative Database Building**: Add CSV files over time and combine them when your dataset is complete
+- **Data Quality Control**: Preview individual files before including them in your final database
+- **Selective Data Migration**: Choose specific data sources from a collection of CSV files
+- **Project-Based Organization**: Process files individually, then create project-specific databases
-- **Database Development**: Create test databases from CSV data
+- **Database Development**: Create test databases from curated CSV data sources
-- **Data Archival**: Convert CSVs to compact SQLite format
+- **Data Archival**: Convert selected CSVs to compact SQLite format for long-term storage
-- **Report Generation**: Extract specific tables from databases
+- **Report Generation**: Extract specific tables from databases back to CSV
-- **Data Sharing**: Convert databases to universally readable CSV
+- **Multi-Source Integration**: Combine data from different sources with full control over inclusion

 ## 🔧 Troubleshooting

 ### Common Issues

-**File not uploading?**
+**Files not appearing in the processed list?**
-- Check file extension (.csv for CSV, .sqlite/.sqlite3/.db for SQLite)
+- Check that files have .csv extension
-- Ensure file is not corrupted
+- Ensure files are not empty or corrupted
-- Try with a smaller file first
+- Try uploading files one at a time to identify problematic ones

+**Can't see individual file preview?**
+- Click the eye icon next to the file name
+- Check that the file processed successfully (no error status)
+- Try refreshing the page if previews aren't loading

+**Combine button disabled?**
+- Ensure at least one file is selected (checkbox checked)
+- Check that files have been processed successfully
+- Verify files appear in the processed files list

+**File replacement not working?**
+- Make sure the new file has exactly the same name as the original
+- Check that the file is a valid CSV format
+- The old file should be automatically replaced in the list

 **Conversion failing?**
-- Verify CSV format is valid
+- Verify CSV format is valid for each file
-- Check for unusual characters or encoding issues
+- Check for unusual characters or encoding issues in individual files
 - Try different delimiter settings
+- Use individual file previews to identify problematic data

 **Large file performance?**
+- Process files individually to identify performance bottlenecks
 - Use modern browser with sufficient RAM
 - Close other browser tabs
 - Consider splitting very large files

 **Download not working?**
+- Ensure at least one file is selected for combination
 - Check browser download settings
 - Ensure pop-ups are not blocked
 - Try right-clicking and "Save As"